danielhill1982/danielhill/content/resume.md

 This page is designed, created, and programmed using open-source software on a Windows computer in Europe and Germany.

 Programmed with Visual Studio Code under Windows 11 Professional on a gaming PC.
-I used the CSS framework Tailwindcss with PrelineUI in Nuxt and Node.js, a cross-platform open-source JavaScript runtime environment here.
+I used the Green Sock Animation Platform with Nuxt Content in Node.js, a cross-platform open-source JavaScript runtime environment here.

 However, the design and code of this website are not available for sale or reuse, without permission and without mentioning my name.